ajimae/backend-technologies/README.md

 # backend-technologies
-Result of a series of backend research technology
+Result of a series of research for suitable backend technologies